ASUO Mission & Structure

 UO Student Governance

-The ASUO Serves as the student-led and university-recognized student government at the University of Oregon.
-The primary function of the ASUO is to fulfil its mission through the recommendation and allocation of the student incidental fee (I-Fee), and the implementation of the programs set forth by use of this fee.
-The ASUO also serves as the primary campus mechanism through which students can express collective opinions on campus policies and procedures, as well as organize and advocate in campaigns to benefit student interests both on campus and throughout the wider community.
-Learn more about the makeup of the ASUO here!
+The ASUO serves as the student-led and university-recognized student government at the University of Oregon.
+The ASUO is the primary campus mechanism through which students can express collective opinions on UO policies and procedures, as well as organize and advocate in campaigns to benefit student interests both on campus and throughout the wider community.
+The ASUO also recommends and allocates the student incidental fee and implements/governs the programs set forth by use of this fee.
+Learn more about the makeup of the ASUO here.

 The ASUO is structured into three distinct branches, each with separate designated roles set forth in the ASUO Constitution.